block-hczhai/block2-preview/README.md

 Since `block2` is designed as a header-only C++ library, it can be conveniently executed using C++ interpreter [cling](https://github.com/root-project/cling) (which can be installed via [anaconda](https://anaconda.org/conda-forge/cling)) without any compilation.
-This can be useful for testing samll changes in the C++ code.
+This can be useful for testing small changes in the C++ code.

 Example C++ code for `cling` can be found at `tests/cling/hubbard.cl`.